Money sent, property purchased abroad not illegal: FBR

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He told the committee that the UAE was not sharing information about the Iqama holders of Pakistan while Malaysia was also not sharing information.
-He said that the OECD had extended support to Pakistan’s stance but the UAE was unwilling to share the requested information.
+He told the committee that the UAE was not sharing information about Iqama holders of Pakistan while Malaysia was also not sharing information.
+He said that the OECD had extended support to Pakistan’ stance but UAE was unwilling to share the requested information.

 Asad Umar said that there were total assets of $5.5 billion stashed abroad that translated into rupee to the tune of Rs800 billion out of which the FBR received just meager amount.
 PML-N MNA Ayesha Ghous Pasha said that she was shocked to hear such startling disclosure as the amnesty schemes were offered in shape of platter so there was no justification to take action against those who possessed small amounts.
 When members pressed upon the FBR over dismal performance, NA panel chairman said that to be fair with the FBR they had just received this data under OCED mechanism.